-The very depth, joy and dramatic history of tradition in Vietnam is especially brought to life through various performance shows throughout the country.
+The very depth, joy, and dramatic history of tradition in Vietnam are especially brought to life through various performance shows throughout the country.
 Some reflect an age-old past, while others, like the A O Show at the Ho Chi Minh Opera House, humorously and impressively illustrate the transition of old Vietnam to modern Vietnam.

 The captivating artwork of one of Vietnam’s leading contemporary artists.